aksu-github/Codewars/README.md

 Is is sorted by day and by difficulty.

 I am currently uploading each file individually right now based off my local storage.
 I am uncertain if I can push this specific local storage to github automatically instead.
 It seems possible though given how github can be pulled off a main thread.

+I was originally pushing hard on doing harder and harder kata's, but then I realized it is not really beneficial if I just muscle my way through them.
+I came to realize to use Codewars more as a way to maintain and build up a stable coding baseline instead, for I am not always able to discern from a good and proper or bad way of coding.